Celestica (NYSE:CLS) Updates FY 2022 Earnings Guidance

-Celestica (NYSE:CLS – Get Rating) (TSE:CLS) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Celestica (NYSE:CLS – Get Rating) (TSE:CLS) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.550-$1.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.400.
 The company issued revenue guidance of $6.30 B-, compared to the consensus revenue estimate of $6.34 billion.Celestica also updated its FY 2025 guidance to $2.000-$ EPS.

-Celestica (NYSE:CLS – Get Rating) (TSE:CLS) last announced its quarterly earnings results on Wednesday, January 26th.
-The technology company reported $0.44 EPS for the quarter, beating the Zacks’ consensus estimate of $0.39 by $0.05.
-Celestica had a net margin of 1.84% and a return on equity of 11.41%.
-The business had revenue of $1.51 billion for the quarter, compared to analyst estimates of $1.50 billion.
-During the same quarter in the prior year, the business earned $0.26 EPS.
-As a group, equities analysts forecast that Celestica will post 1.61 earnings per share for the current year.
+Several research firms have issued reports on CLS.
+TD Securities lifted their price objective on Celestica from $11.50 to $12.50 and gave the stock a hold rating in a report on Friday, January 28th.
+Zacks Investment Research downgraded Celestica from a strong-buy rating to a hold rating in a report on Tuesday, April 5th.
+Canaccord Genuity Group boosted their price target on Celestica from $12.00 to $13.50 in a report on Friday, January 28th.
+Royal Bank of Canada boosted their price target on Celestica from $11.00 to $13.00 and gave the company a sector perform rating in a report on Friday, January 28th.
+Finally, Canaccord Genuity Group boosted their price target on Celestica from $12.00 to $13.50 in a report on Friday, January 28th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of Hold and an average price target of $12.50.

-Institutional investors have recently modified their holdings of the company.
-UBS Group AG lifted its stake in Celestica by 16.1% in the 3rd quarter.
-UBS Group AG now owns 7,154 shares of the technology company’s stock valued at $64,000 after purchasing an additional 993 shares during the last quarter.
-Wells Fargo & Company MN lifted its stake in Celestica by 13.7% in the 2nd quarter.
-Wells Fargo & Company MN now owns 10,157 shares of the technology company’s stock valued at $80,000 after purchasing an additional 1,221 shares during the last quarter.
-Legal & General Group Plc lifted its stake in Celestica by 2.7% in the 4th quarter.
-Legal & General Group Plc now owns 109,567 shares of the technology company’s stock valued at $1,223,000 after purchasing an additional 2,927 shares during the last quarter.
-JustInvest LLC lifted its stake in Celestica by 34.4% in the 4th quarter.
-JustInvest LLC now owns 14,057 shares of the technology company’s stock valued at $156,000 after purchasing an additional 3,598 shares during the last quarter.
-Finally, Jane Street Group LLC bought a new position in Celestica in the 3rd quarter valued at approximately $125,000.
-60.38% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of CLS.
+Norges Bank acquired a new position in Celestica during the 4th quarter worth $12,972,000.
+Millennium Management LLC boosted its position in Celestica by 158.3% during the 4th quarter.
+Millennium Management LLC now owns 727,562 shares of the technology company’s stock worth $8,098,000 after acquiring an additional 445,852 shares during the period.
+Cubist Systematic Strategies LLC boosted its position in Celestica by 75.9% during the 4th quarter.
+Cubist Systematic Strategies LLC now owns 165,102 shares of the technology company’s stock worth $1,839,000 after acquiring an additional 71,231 shares during the period.
+Legal & General Group Plc boosted its position in Celestica by 2.7% during the 4th quarter.
+Legal & General Group Plc now owns 109,567 shares of the technology company’s stock worth $1,223,000 after acquiring an additional 2,927 shares during the period.
+Finally, JPMorgan Chase & Co. boosted its position in Celestica by 30.7% during the 4th quarter.
+JPMorgan Chase & Co. now owns 87,795 shares of the technology company’s stock worth $977,000 after acquiring an additional 20,608 shares during the period.
+Hedge funds and other institutional investors own 60.38% of the company’s stock.

 About Celestica (Get Rating)